WELCOME TO THE WEBSITE OF

 Meetings of the Council and its committees are held at the Green Hut Meeting Room and are open to the public (see notice boards and website for dates and agendas).

-THE ANNUAL PARISH MEETING - an assembly for all electors in Pirbright Parish - will be held on Monday 29th April at 8pm in Lord Pirbright's Hall.
-To view the agenda, click here
+THE ANNUAL PARISH MEETING - an assembly for all electors in Pirbright Parish - was held on Monday 29th April at 8pm in Lord Pirbright's Hall.
+To view the draft minutes, click here

 It is the aim of Pirbright Parish Council to promote the health, vitality and well being of the community within the Parish, to protect and enhance the environment of our village, the countryside in which we are situated and the quality of life for our residents and visitors.
 The Parish Council aims through our work to encourage community engagement, promote inclusion and support the activities, life chances and aspirations of our community.